Rosenberg2002/P2P-STA_fe/README.md

 ## Notes
 - This application works exclusively within a **LAN** environment.
 - Ensure all participating devices are connected to the same network for optimal performance.

----

-This revised README provides a cleaner structure, improved formatting, and a more professional tone while maintaining clarity for users.